chamisfum/vehicle_detection_yolov5/README_Chamdani_project.md

-# Vehicle Detection with YOLOv5 by Moch.
-Chamdani
+# Vehicle Detection with YOLOv5

 Welcome to the **Vehicle Detection** project!
 This project uses YOLOv5 to detect various types of vehicles in videos.
 YOLOv5 is a state-of-the-art object detection model that provides high accuracy and speed.